Do We All Need a Safety Boot Camp?

 Take an oath to serve and protect ourselves, our families and those we work with.

 Bill Dampf is the retired Director of Corporate Safety and Health for a Midwest electric and natural gas utility.
 He has been in the safety profession for 35 years and an international speaker for 15.
-He has acquired both is BS degree and Masters degree in Industrial Safety, is a Certified Safety Professio" where he shares his passion for achieving personal success and success in safety with workers, companies, associations and at conferences across North America.
-Bill would welcome the opportunity to share a safety message with your workers.
-To contact Bill, call 573-230-3910, email him at firstname.lastname@example.org, or visit his website at www.ltspresentations.com.
+He acquired his BS degree and Masters degree in Industrial Safety, and is a Certified Safety Professional.